-“The typical mystic seems to move towards his goal through a series of strongly marked oscillations between states of pleasure and states of pain.”
+“The typical mystic seems to move towards his goal through a series of strongly marked oscillations between states of pleasure and states of pain.”– Evelyn Underhill

-This primer is about the broadest possible classes of meditation and spiritual experience, with an emphasis on the particular obstacles of each stage.
+This primer is about the broad stages of spiritual experience that can happen to committed long-term meditators, with an emphasis on the challenges.
 Knowing about these – having a context – can help people move through them more quickly.

-That said, all this is a work-in-progress.
-Every time I (Jeff) read it, I add more caveats and cut more details, removing what increasingly seems to me like insight meditation-specific effects, vs the human universals I once imagined them to be.
-So it goes.
-In a couple years there may be nothing written here at all except this: life has its ups and downs.
+That said, this is a work-in-progress.
+Every time I (Jeff) re-read it, I shake my head and cut a few more sentences of blathering.
+In a couple years there may be nothing written here at all except: life has its ups and downs.

-So what exactly are you talking about then, when you talk about “Spiritual”?
+What exactly are you talking about when you talk about “Spiritual”?

 Across all cultures and traditions, people describe a dimension of experience that goes beyond the obvious way of perceiving reality as made up of separate physical objects.
 This apprehension of reality can be accessed both through transcendent mystical experience, and / or through a less exotic awareness of the connectivity and poignancy and meaningfulness of everyday life.